tscanlin/developers.optimizely.com/src/content/ios/articles/2-article-test.md

 includeSiblingData: true
 title: "QA Optimizely iOS Experiments"
 summary: |
+   Learn how to use Optimizely developer tools to QA your Optimizely experiments.
+   You can find examples of how to use each of the QA methods in Optimizely's TutorialApp, which can be downloaded with the SDK.
+The corresponding guide can be found [here]("/android/guide/index.html").

+---

+# QA Optimizely iOS Experiments

+*THIS ARTICLE WILL HELP YOU:*
 - Learn how to use Optimizely developer tools to QA your Optimizely experiments
 - Implement code samples of how to use Optimizely’s Experiment Data Object and NSNotifications to ensure your experiment is set up as expected
 - You can find examples of how to use each of these methods in Optimizely's TutorialApp, which can be downloaded with the SDK.
-The corresponding guide can be found here.
+The corresponding guide can be found [here]("/ios/guide/index.html").

----

-# QA Optimizely iOS Experiments

 ### OVERVIEW